This article was republished at Democracy Chronicles on January 17, 2020.

 - Encouraging the development of an independent citizen diplomacy sector composed of groups devoted foremost to international peace, justice and development rather than their country or government’s self-interest.

-- Thinking and talking about how citizen diplomacy can ultimately lead to routine and meaningful yet independent citizen participation in international government.
+- Thinking and talking about how citizen diplomacy can ultimately entail routine and meaningful yet independent citizen participation in international government.

 Paul Lachelier, Ph.D.